paritytech/substrate-tip-bot/README.md

 ### Create a PR and test it
 You'll need 2 gh users: contributor and maintainer (since it's not allowed for contributors to send a tip to themselves)

-- From contributor GH account: create a PR and add into PR description `localtest address: <contributor polkadot address>`
+- From contributor GH account: create a PR and add into PR description `rococo address: <contributor polkadot address>`
 - From maintainer GH account: write `/tip small` in comments so the bot sends funds to <contributor polkadot address>

 ### Docker